Volunteer's and Yan's Story, Little Grass:

-This is the little girl who found her.
-She helped her grandma walk the dogs and clean the cages every day.
+This is the little girl who found Little Grass in a dumpster.
+She helped her grandmother take care of the dog.

 Little Grass can finally run freely.

 At the end of June, I had to go back to Guangzhou for a few days.
-The night before I left, I drove 300 kilometers and sent Little Grass to a volunteer in Amsterdam.
-Oh, the poor kid knew that she had to change places again.
-In Guangzhou, I stayed a few days.
-I brought Erheiniang, Xiaohuang, Dahei, Xiangzi, and Niuniu (other rescues) home from the clinic for a week.
-That was a very tense week.
-These few hairy children quarreled all the time.
-Any friendship in the past disappeared.
-Then a joyful thing happened at the end of the week: I found a family for Little Grass!
+The night before I left, I drove 300 kilometers to bring Little Grass to a volunteer in Amsterdam.
+The week was difficult for the both of us.
+Little Grass was beginning to become exhausted from the constant uprooting and I had troubles with some of my other rescues who wouldn't stop quarreling.
+Then the most joyful thing happened at the end of the week: I found a family for Little Grass!

 This is Little Grass at volunteer’s home at Amsterdam.

 Little Grass has a good appetite.
-She eats everything, even the breakfast bread is so delicious to her.
+She eats everything, even plain toast is so delicious to her.